After logging on to Windows XP, Vista or 7, Desktop appears. Basically, it looks the same in all versions of Windows from XP to 8.1.

 Navigation pane displays common folders for quick navigation.

-Details pane in Windows Vista and 7 shows properties of selected items or properties related to currently open folder.
+Details pane in Windows Vista, 7, 8 and 8.1 shows properties of selected items or properties related to currently open folder.
 For example, when you click on a local disk in Computer, you will see the disk's size, free space and other properties.
 Clicking on a photo will display date the photo was taken, rating, dimensions, size, etc.

 Details pane is like a much improved Status bar (Status bar is still available in Windows Vista and 7, but it has no purpose whatsoever compared to Details pane).

-In Windows 8, there are two buttons available on the bottom right of Windows Explorer window - the left one displays the folder in Details view (keyboard shortcut Ctrl+Alt+6) and the right one displays the folder in Large Thumbnails view (keyboard shortcut Ctrl+Alt+2).
+In Windows 8 and 8.1, there are two buttons available on the bottom right of File Explorer window - the left one displays the folder in Details view and the right one displays the folder in Large Thumbnails view.